imixs/imixs-cloud/doc/SETUP.md

 The following section describes the setup procedure of *Imixs-Cloud* for small and medium organizations.
 This setup guide shows how to install a kubernetes cluster into a productive environment consisting of several Internet nodes.
 Detailed help can be found on the [official Kubernetes documentation](https://kubernetes.io/docs/home/).

-This Setup Guide is currenty based on Debian 12 and Kubernetes 1.28.3.
+This Setup Guide is currently based on Debian 12 and Kubernetes 1.29.5.

 If you just want to upgrade your existing *Imixs-Cloud* environment jump to the [upgrade section](#upgrade) below.
 In the [Maintenance section](#maintenance) you will find useful information how to maintain a running *Imixs-Cloud* cluster environment.

+You can find also more details about how to create a cluster also on the [official Kubernets documentation](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/create-cluster-kubeadm/).

 ## The Cluster Nodes